Reading Area Guide

-As Reading Estate Agents, we have put together to give you a luittle guide of the area to show why you should choose Reading as a town/area to locate to:
+As Reading based estate agents, we have put together a little guide of the Reading area to show why you should choose Reading as a town/area to locate to:

 Reading is a large, historically important town in Berkshire, England, of which it is the county town, it is ranked the UK's top economic area for economic success and wellbeing, according to factors such as employment, health, income and skills.
 Reading is also a major regional retail centre serving a large area of the Thames Valley, and is home to the University of Reading.
 Every year it hosts the Reading Festival, one of England's biggest music festivals.